-Agilysys is a leading technology company that provides innovative software for point-of-sale (POS), property management (PMS), inventory and procurement, workforce management, analytics, document management and mobile and wireless solutions and services to the hospitality industry.
-Our solutions and services allow property managers to better connect, interact and transact with their customers and enhance their customer relationships by streamlining operations, improving efficiency, increasing guest recruitment and wallet share, and enhancing the overall guest experience.
-We serve four major market sectors: Gaming, both corporate and tribal; Hotels, Resorts and Cruise; Foodservice Management; and Restaurants, Universities, Stadia and Healthcare.
+Agilysys is a leading technology company that provides innovative software and services for point-of-sale (POS), payment gateway, reservation and table management, property management (PMS), inventory and procurement, business analytics, document management, guest offers management, and mobile and wireless solutions exclusively to the hospitality industry.
+Our products and services allow operators to streamline operations, improve efficiency and understand customer needs across their properties to deliver a superior overall guest experience.
+The result is improved guest loyalty, growth in wallet share and increased revenue as they connect and transact with their guests based upon a single integrated view of individual preferences and interactions.
+We serve four major market sectors: Gaming, both corporate and tribal; Hotels, Resorts and Cruise; Corporate Foodservice Management; and Restaurants, Universities, Stadia and Healthcare.
 A significant portion of our consolidated revenue is derived from contract support, maintenance and subscription services.

-Agilysys operates throughout North America, Europe and Asia, with corporate services located in Alpharetta, GA.
+Agilysys operates across North America, Europe, Asia-Pacific, and India with headquarters located in Alpharetta, GA.
 For more information, visit www.agilysys.com.

 Reference herein to any particular year or quarter refers to periods within the fiscal year ended March 31.
-For example, fiscal 2017 refers to the fiscal year ended March 31, 2017.
+For example, fiscal 2018 refers to the fiscal year ended March 31, 2018.